7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Export | Azure Blob Storage | Block blobs, Page blobs, and Append blobs supported | Azure Files not supported
 .. | .. | .. | Export from Archive tier not supported

-Shipping with physical disk drives large amounts of data to a Azure Blob and Azure Files to a Azure data center with CLI tool for preparation - `WAImportExport` - Window 64 bit only
+Shipping with physical disk drives large amounts of data to a Azure Blob and Azure Files to a Azure data center with CLI tool for preparation - `WAImportExport` - Considersation
 - Export only from Azure Blob
 - Up to 10 empty drives per job
+- The WAImportExport tool is available in two versions:
+	- Version 1 is best for importing and exporting data in Azure Blob Storage.
+	- Version 2 is best for importing data into Azure Files.
+	- The WAImportExport tool is only compatible with 64-bit Windows operating system.
+For the list of supported operating systems and versions, see [Azure Import/Export requirements](https://learn.microsoft.com/en-us/azure/import-export/storage-import-export-requirements#supported-operating-systems).

 Import/Export Jobs - physical disk to data centre
 1. Identity data
 2. Calculate transportation disk requirement
 3. `Azure Export Jobs` or install and run `WAImportExport` to copy data to disk
 4. Physical transportation

+Create an Azure Export Job
+1. Identify the data in Azure Blob Storage to export.
+2. Determine the number of disks needed to accommodate the data to transfer.
+3. In the Azure portal, create an Azure Export job and provide the following information:
+    - The Azure Storage account to use for the Export job
+    - The blob data to export
+    - The return address for shipment of your disks
+    - Your shipment carrier account number
+4. Ship the required number of disks to the Azure region datacenter that hosts the storage account.
+Note the shipment tracking number.
+5. Update the Export job to include the shipment tracking number.
+6. After the disks arrive at the Azure datacenter, the staff completes the following tasks:
+    1. The specified data in the storage account is copied to the disks you provided.
+    2. The disk volumes are encrypted by using BitLocker.
+    3. The disks are shipped back to you.
+- The BitLocker keys used to encrypt your disks are stored with the specified storage account in the Azure portal.
+You can decrypt the content of the disks and copy the data to your on-premises storage

 [Import Job to Azure Files](https://learn.microsoft.com/en-us/azure/import-export/storage-import-export-data-to-files?tabs=azure-portal-preview)
 1. Prep Drives